Russia says it's withdrawing troops from key Ukrainian city

 Recapturing Kherson could allow Ukraine to win back lost territory in the Zaporizhzhia region and other southern areas, leading to an eventual push back into Crimea, which Russia illegally seized in 2014.
 A Russian retreat is almost certain to raise domestic pressure on the Kremlin to escalate the conflict.

-Speaking in a stern tone and with a steely face on Russian TV, Moscow's top military commander in Ukraine reported to Defense Minister Sergei Shoigu on Wednesday that it was impossible to supply the city of Kherson and that its defense would be “futile.”
+Speaking in a stern tone and with a steely face on Russian TV, Moscow's top military commander in Ukraine pointed to a map as he reported to Defense Minister Sergei Shoigu on Wednesday that it was impossible to supply the city of Kherson and that its defense would be “futile.”

 Shoigu agreed with Surovikin’s assessment and ordered him to “start with the withdrawal of troops and take all measures to ensure the safe transfer of personnel, weapons and equipment across the Dnieper River.”